Deviju95/portfolio-website/README.md

 to deploy react.js through gh-pages.

 I also added CNAME including my url in order to gh-pages to automatically include my custom url when I **npm run deploy**.

+#### react-router

+I used **HashRouter** instead of BrowserRouter as an alternative prevention of blank **route** page when deployed through gh-pages.

+Through the Switch, Route system, the page routes between "home" and "thankyou" page.

+#### formsubmit.com

+I used a third party site to send me emails through form submission on the contact section.